xczhh/KnowST/README.md

 python main.py

 # examples data and trained model
-Post processing data and trained model displayed in folder "Examples"
+Post processing data and trained model displayed in example_data.txt and traied_model.rar

 # Data availability
 Although the data is a private dataset of the hospital, the corresponding author will provide the original data for research purposes upon reasonable request.